RBRNFRVR/book-inventory-manager/README.md

 A short and simple book inventory manager that uses ISBNs to search and add books into your list.
-You can search through your inventory and give a rating to each book, and if you want to delete that book from the list.
+You can search through your inventory and give a rating to each book and if you want to delete that book from the list.

+###Demo
+You can try out the demo here https://book-search-app-sable.vercel.app/

 ### Tech Stack